 The Government Employees Insurance Company, better known as GEICO, is one of the largest insurers in the U.S. While GEICO may have cute TV commercials, it can might not be fun when the time comes to file a claim.
 In our law firm's experience, GEICO was really strong on claims until around 2014.
 In our opinion, they have gone downhill since then and have been very unreasonable at times.
 This is true with both liability decisions and settlement offers.
 In the past, adjusters from GEICO have even landed the company in court:

 - The United States Court of Appeals for the 9th Circuit called GEICO's conduct in one case "...of low to moderate reprehensibility."
 The court upheld a bad faith punitive damage award but reduced it from $2.5 million to $1,064,282.44.

 - In Moore v.
 GEICO, the Court of Appeals for the 11th Circuit returned a case to the lower court for reconsideration.
 The decision quoted the lower court's description of GEICO's claim handling as "sloppy" and "bordering on negligent."
 The lower court recently affirmed a $2.9 million bad faith judgment in the plaintiff’s favor.

-At Abels & Annes Personal Injury Lawyers, we believe that when you’re injured, you shouldn’t have to deal with slow, inefficient, or difficult claims handling.
-You should never have to file a bad faith lawsuit against an insurance company to receive the payments it owes you.
-Our law firm helps clients avoid these possibilities, and is dedicated to ensuring claims are processed as quickly and effectively as possible with all major insurers.
+At Abels & Annes, our Personal Injury Lawyers believe that you shouldn't have to deal with unreasonable claims handling.
+You shouldn't have to deal with lowball settlement offers either.
+Finally, you should never have to file a bad faith lawsuit against an insurance company to receive the payments it owes you.
+Our law firm tries to ensure that claims move as quickly and effectively as possible with all major insurers.

 Possible Personal Injuries that Involve a GEICO Insurance Claim